PatrickLouys/beautiful-jekyll/about.md

 resources, mostly from non-PHP books.
 I am writing a [book](/professional-php) so that you don't have to go through the same trouble as me.

-If you want to get in touch, you can find me in [room 11 on stackoverflow](http://chat.stackoverflow.com/rooms/11/php), on [GitHub](https://github.com/PatrickLouys) or send me an email at firstname@lastname.ch
+If you want to get in touch, you can find me in [room 11 on stackoverflow](http://chat.stackoverflow.com/rooms/11/php), on [GitHub](https://github.com/PatrickLouys) or send me an email at patrick@louys.ch